vreuter/jekeal/README.md

 # jekyll-reveal-starter-kit

-A starting point for developing GDI slide sets using the reveal.js library and the jekyll static site generator.
+A starting point for developing slide sets using the reveal.js library and the jekyll static site generator.

 [Jekyll](http://jekyllrb.com) is a